High-speed rail in the Czech Republic

 Map of planned high-speed railroad in the Czech Republic and neighboring countries.

+High-speed rail in the Czech Republic is being planned with maximum speed between 200 and 320 km/h.
+In 2026, the Czech government revised its high-speed rail strategy, scheduling construction for the first 200+ km/h segments to begin in 2029 on the Přerov–Ostrava corridor toward Poland.
+The 2040 completion target encompasses the primary domestic network: the western axis from German: Dresden to Prague via the Krušnohorský tunnel (but excluding the Středohorský tunnel), the central Prague–Brno–Ostrava spine connecting the three biggest Czech cities, and approximately one-third of the international link from Brno to Bratislava and Vienna (terminating near Rakvice).
+The branches from Prague to Most and from Prague to Hradec Králové and Polish Wroclaw were put aside.

-High-speed rail in the Czech Republic is being planned with construction starting in 2026 and maximum speed between 200 and 320 km/h.
-Although České Dráhy owns and operates multiple rolling stock capable of speeds of 230 km/h since 2004, there is, as of 2023, no infrastructure capable of velocity over 200 km/h.
+Although České Dráhy owns and operates multiple rolling stock capable of speeds of 230 km/h since 2004, there is, as of 2026, no rail tracks capable of velocity over 200 km/h.
 The only exception is the 13.3-kilometre long track at Velim railway test circuit with a maximum allowed speed of 230 km/h for tilting trains and up to 210 km/h for conventional trains.
 Czech rolling stock manufacturer Škoda Transportation has produced high-speed rolling stock since the 1970s.